Operation Crosstie: Faultless

-The Faultless test was a calibration test conducted in a mine cavity 3,200 feet beneath the Hot Creek Valley near Tonopah, Nevada, with a yield of around 1 megaton.
+The Faultless test was a calibration test conducted in a mine cavity 3200 ft beneath the Hot Creek Valley near Tonopah, Nevada, with a yield of around 1 megaton.
 This test was conducted to see if the land was fit for testing a 5 megaton thermonuclear warhead for the Spartan missile.
 The test failed because of the large degree of faulting that resulted in the area around the test.
 It was decided that the land was unfit for multi-megaton nuclear tests, so a similar calibration test was conducted at Amchitka Island, Alaska, in the fall of 1969 during Operation Mandrel.

-The 8 foot diameter steel pipe that was used to place the bomb remains at the test site.
-The top of the pipe was originally flush with the surface; however, the ground sank by nine feet following the explosion.
+The 8 ft diameter steel pipe that was used to place the bomb remains at the test site.
+The top of the pipe was originally flush with the surface; however, the ground sank by 9 ft following the explosion.
 A plaque is mounted on the exposed pipe to commemorate the event.

 Plaque at the Project Faultless test site.